dasfaha/sky/ARCHITECTURE.md

 ### Overview

-Each Sky database is a directory containing object files (which are also directories).
-Object files contain the following data and control files:
+Each Sky database is a directory containing tables (which are also directories).
+Tables contain the following data and control files:

 1. `data` - The main data file.
 It is subdivided into blocks which store paths and events.